Introduction: Why SEO in Canada Requires a Different Strategy

 National SEO is a long-term growth engine.
 It targets broader non-city queries and depends on topical authority, technical quality, and trustworthy brand signals.

-Google increasingly rewards content that is useful, comprehensive, and created for people-not pages produced for rankings alone.
-Source
+Google increasingly rewards content that is useful, comprehensive, and created for people, not pages produced for rankings alone.
+[Source: Google Search Central]

 Google describes E-E-A-T as Experience, Expertise, Authoritativeness, and Trustworthiness.
-Reference
+[Reference: Google Search Central]

 - Demonstrate expertise through clear frameworks, process, and outcomes.